-The project to date has demonstrated that significant demand reductions at the demonstration site can be achieved during peak demand times through load shifting.
-Demand was reduced 15.5% on warmer days when cooling was needed, with reductions of 28% in the morning and 13% in the evening (see the figure below).
+As shown in the figure below, the project demonstrated that significant demand reductions can be achieved during peak demand times through load shift.
+Demand was reduced 15.5% on warmer days when cooling was needed, with reductions of 28% in the morning and 13% in the evening.
 In addition, the control software was able to reduce energy consumption in the evening hours by 19%, while compensating with increased energy consumption in the afternoon when there is substantial renewable solar generation.
 Additionally, the system was able to shed load of approximately 14% compared to the maximum observed peak demand for the one-hour DR test.